sebastianuzk/uzk-masterarbeit/src/camunda_integration/README.md

 **What happens automatically:**
 1. 🚀 Streamlit app starts
 2. 🐳 Docker container automatically starts
-3. 📋 BPMN files are auto-deployed
+3. ✅ Camunda is ready to use!
-4. ✅ Camunda is ready to use!
+4. 📋 BPMN files can be deployed manually via UI

 ### 3. Access Camunda Web Apps